 Cradock Peak is 1578 metres high, and the tallest peak within the Outeniqua Mountain Range.
 Head left from the saddle and the start of the route is a simple walk.
 Once you get near the top, there’s a short scramble up a rocky step.
 It’s a few metres high and there are many edges and handholds.
 You’re also in a bit of a crack so it doesn’t feel like there’s much exposure.

 Once you reach the top of the step, it’s again a simple walk to the peak.
 From here there are amazing views of the mountain ranges below and the inland countryside.
 After admiring the view, return back to the saddle.

 George Peak is 1337 m high.
 From the saddle it’s a gentle walk along a nice, grassy hiking trail.
 First there’s a short downhill, and then a gradual uphill to the summit.
 At the top you have great views over the town of George below and the ocean beyond.
 After admiring the view, return the saddle.

 From the saddle, return the way you came.
 It’s a long way down and your legs may begin to turn to jelly.
 When you get to the small valley before the forest at the end, it’s a great idea to have a swim in the little stream.
 It will cool you down and revitalise you for the final 1 km back to the car park.

 I hope you enjoyed this guide to the Cradock and George Peaks Hike.
+If you’re heading east along the Garden Route, check out Ebb & Flow Rest Camp, Storms River Mouth Rest Camp, and make sure to go hiking at Robberg Peninsula.
+If you’re heading west, check out Mossel Bay or De Hoop Nature Reserve.
 For many more hikes in South Africa, see our South Africa Hiking Guide.

 FAQS: Cradock and George Peaks Hike